You can work with your school’s SSD coordinator to request accommodations for taking your AP Exams.

 Determine if you’re eligible.

-Most students who receive accommodations in school receive the same accommodations for College Board tests.
+Most students who receive accommodations in school receive the same accommodations for College Board exams.
 Speak to your school’s SSD coordinator to determine if accommodations will be needed.

 Ask your school to request accommodations for you.